 We’re pleased to welcome writers and teachers Clara Gillow Clark and K.L.
 Going to the blog today.
-They are co-faculty for our upcoming workshop Novel Beginnings: Building Strong Foundations for Your Novel and Your Career.
+They are co-faculty for our upcoming workshop Crafting a Successful Beginning for Your Novel.
 Here Kelly and Clara share their experiences and their process for beginning a novel.
 Where and how does it all begin?

 How much research do you do before writing?

 Kelly: I do a lot of research, even when writing fiction.
 In fact, I sometimes think I do too much.
 It’s very easy to put off starting the actual writing process by reading just one more book in the name of research.

 The truth is, I find research to be a lot of fun.
 I read about various topics that relate to my story idea and sometimes I’ll read books that relate to how I might structure the narrative.
 For example, if I’m debating about using flashbacks, I might read a few examples of books that use them well.
 Or if I’m considering a narrative style that jumps around in time, I might see if I can find other examples of this style.
 That said, I never read anything that’s too close in plot, setting, or character because I don’t want to unconsciously affect my decision making on that level.

 Clara: Before I begin to write I do months of research and then continue to research throughout the writing of a book.
 Here’s a little writing tip: If you can’t see it; you can’t write it.
 That’s why research is not just important, it’s necessary for any time period you’re writing in if you want to capture a past or present time and bring it to life.